Joint CFO-Channel Estimation under Strong Inter-Cell Interference for Low-Altitude Radio Mapping: Introduction

 \section{Introduction\glsresetall}

-The low-altitude economy, encompassing activities such as automated logistics and real-time infrastructure inspection within the airspace from ground level up to 3000 meters, has expanded rapidly, creating a critical demand for low-altitude wireless communications \cite{SonLinWanSun:M25,JiaLiZhuLi:M25}.
-Extending existing terrestrial 5G networks to low-altitude airspace offers the most pragmatic solution.
-This is primarily because: i) 5G networks are already densely deployed, providing a widespread and readily available infrastructure; ii) 5G \acpl{bs} employ massive antenna arrays, which offer significant potential for spatial multiplexing and precise 3D beamforming; and iii) the low-altitude environment features largely unobstructed propagation paths, leading to favorable \ac{los} conditions.
+The low-altitude economy, encompassing activities such as automated logistics and real-time infrastructure inspection within the airspace from ground level up to 3000 meters, has expanded rapidly, creating a critical demand for low-altitude wireless communications~\cite{SonLinWanSun:M25,JiaLiZhuLi:M25}.
+Extending existing terrestrial wireless networks to low-altitude airspace offers the most pragmatic solution.
+This is primarily because: i) terrestrial wireless infrastructure is already densely deployed, providing a widespread and readily available infrastructure; ii) modern \acpl{bs} employ massive antenna arrays, which offer significant potential for spatial multiplexing and precise 3D beamforming; and iii) the low-altitude environment features largely unobstructed propagation paths, leading to favorable \ac{los} conditions.

-However, the terrestrial \ac{bs} antennas are optimized for ground users, with their main lobes intentionally tilted downwards and only unintended, irregular side lobes radiating towards the sky \cite{YanDinMaoLin:J19,MdIsaWalAru:J21,GerGarAzaLoz:J24}.
-Consequently, aerial coverage is a complex superposition of direct signals from these side lobes and multi-path signals from main lobes reflecting off the ground.
+However, antennas at terrestrial \acpl{bs} are primarily optimized for ground users, with their main lobes intentionally tilted downwards and only unintended, irregular side lobes radiating towards the sky~\cite{YanDinMaoLin:J19,MdIsaWalAru:J21,GerGarAzaLoz:J24}.
+Consequently, low-altitude coverage arises from a complex superposition of direct signals from these side lobes and multi-path signals from main lobes reflecting off the ground.
 This creates a highly heterogeneous signal landscape that defies conventional, monotonic decay models, making it extremely difficult to predict.
-Therefore, to effectively utilize terrestrial networks for aerial services, such as predictive communications \cite{JunBowHaoShu:A25}, flight trajectories design \cite{ChaLau:J22}, or \ac{bs} beams optimization for aerial users \cite{ZhoZenLiYan:A25}, it is first imperative to chart the actual radio environment.
-This establishes an urgent need for accurate {\em low-altitude radio maps} to truly understand the coverage provided by terrestrial \acpl{bs} in the low-altitude airspace.
+Therefore, to effectively utilize terrestrial networks for aerial services, such as predictive communications~\cite{CheLiSunCui:M26}, flight trajectories design~\cite{ChaLau:J22}, or \ac{bs} beams optimization for aerial users~\cite{ZhoZenLiYan:A25}, it is first imperative to chart the actual radio environment.
+This establishes an urgent need for accurate {\em low-altitude radio maps} to truly understand the coverage provided by terrestrial infrastructure in the low-altitude airspace.